vishwajitvm/FastAPI-Integrations-Hub/README.md

 ### 📁 Folder usage

-- **`blueprints/zoho/`** — all Zoho SSO and WorkDrive logic.
+- **`routers/zoho/`** — all Zoho SSO and WorkDrive logic.
 Contains auth routes, folder listing, and Zoho-specific API helpers.
-- **`blueprints/keke/`** — placeholder for future "Keke" API integration, can add your own business logic here.
+- **`routers/keke/`** — placeholder for future "Keke" API integration, can add your own business logic here.
-- **`blueprints/otherapi/`** — placeholder for any other future APIs, to keep your project modular and clean.
+- **`routers/otherapi/`** — placeholder for any other future APIs, to keep your project modular and clean.
-- **`utils/`** — general reusable helpers shared across blueprints if needed.
+- **`utils/`** — general reusable helpers shared across routers if needed.

 ---